DiscM/flowstatedemos/QuickStart.md

 Existing mechanics to reuse:

-- Two players already move independently.
+- You and a partner already move independently.
-- The screen splits when players separate.
+- The screen splits when you separate.
 - The world already has walls and a shared play space.
 - The split line is customizable through `camera_controller.gd`.